 *I know of at least six different times wherein Mother courted married men she was interested in.
 One of those men was Rulon Jeffs, Warren Jeffs’ father — before she met, courted, then chose to marry Daddy.

-- (Continued in: “My Memoir Backstory: My Mother, Esther LeBaron Spencer de McDonald — And Mormon Polygamist Cults Unmasked — Part 19”)
+- (Continued in: “My Memoir: My Mother, Esther LeBaron Spencer de McDonald — And Mormon Polygamist Cults Unmasked — Part 19”)

 *The following sermon is a perfect example of some of the stuff Mother preached in order to get people to live polygamy.
 And this is a perfect example of where she got her Mormon fundamentalist doctrine and authority: